microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 This config would govern chunking compressed batches only.
 We will not be enabling chunking across all types of ops/batches but **only when compression is enabled and when the batch is compressed**, and its payload size is more than `maxBatchSizeInBytes`.
 Therefore, for this feature to be working, it is required that compression is enabled using `IContainerRuntimeOptions.compressionOptions`.

+It is recommended to also change the `maxBatchSizeInBytes` property in `IContainerRuntimeOptions`.
+By default, if unspecified it is 972800.
+We recommend a lower value such as `716800`, to account for any overhead on the server side.
+The reason for this is that chunking will only kick in after this configuration limit is exceeded.
+If the limit is too high, we might allow batches which are under 1MB but can increase in size due to overhead after they reach the server.

 ## Disabling in case of emergency

 If the features are enabled using the configs, they can be disabled at runtime via feature gates as following: